Angelus1987/summerspirit.github.io/_posts/2014-06-05-railsgirls.md

 Rails Girls events are non-profit.
 We don’t charge the participants and do not pay for coaches or speakers.
 Participants don’t need any previous knowledge about programming and there are no age-limitations.
 All the participants need is a laptop and some curiosity.

 The two-day event includes a lot of small group working and short focused talks on programming, design and web.
 No panel discussions or podium-talks - the spirit should be informal and hands-on.
 The more you can remove abstractions and add inclusivity the better.

+<blockquote> "...transforms thinkers into creators." </blockquote>
+* -General Assembly's core goal in teaching their lessons *

 ###Rails Girls philosophy